cmu-15-316/cmu-15-316.github.io/index.markdown

 **Lectures**: TuTh 3-4:20pm in WEH 5415.

-**Assignments**: There will be 8 assignments.
+**Assignments**: There will be up to 8 assignments.
 Students will have approximately two weeks to complete each assignment.
 See the schedule for assignment dates.

 **Exams**: There will be two exams, a midterm and final.